 This fluoroscopic image (left anterior oblique orientation) was obtained during cardiac RF ablation with multiple catheters at different sites; A is a coronary sinus electrode, B is an endocardial ablation catheter, lead C is situated at the bundle of His, and lead D is located in the right atrium.

-The detailed mapping of cardiac conduction ...
+The detailed mapping of cardiac conduction is a ...